-Burns & Levinson's bankruptcy attorneys provide expertise for clients involved in all aspects of proceedings under any chapter of the U.S. Bankruptcy Code, as well as in state court and out-of-court proceedings involving credit relationships.
+Burns & Levinson's bankruptcy attorneys provide counsel for clients involved in all aspects of proceedings under any chapter of the U.S. Bankruptcy Code, as well as in state court and out-of-court proceedings involving credit relationships.

 Our attorneys represent all types of creditors (secured and unsecured, financial and trade, individuals and committees), and indenture trustees, Chapter 11 trustees, bankruptcy trustees, asset and business acquirers, equity holders and debtors.
 They primarily appear in Chapter 11 reorganizations, but also frequently are involved in Chapter 7 and Chapter 13 cases, as well as adversary proceedings of all types, bankruptcy appeals, and litigation related to bankruptcy cases.

 We have appeared in reorganizations in a wide variety of industries throughout Massachusetts and the other New England states, and have had particularly significant exposure in the healthcare and high-technology industries.
 The Bankruptcy Code is a federal statute applicable throughout the United States, and our attorneys have experience in many other states as well.
 They can be of assistance in any bankruptcy case, regardless of the jurisdiction in which it is pending.
 Burns & Levinson's bankruptcy attorneys also have extensive experience in workouts, assignments for the benefit of creditors, receiverships, and general commercial litigation.